ResearchComputing/Documentation/docs/clusters/alpine/alpine-hardware.md

 ### `atesting` usage

 The `atesting` partition provides access to limited resources for the purpose of verifying workflows and MPI jobs.
-Users are able to request up to 2 CPU nodes (8 cores per node) for a maximum runtime of 1 hour (default  1 hour) and 16 CPUs.
+Users are able to request up to 2 CPU nodes (8 cores per node) for a maximum runtime of 1 hour and 16 CPUs.

 (tabset-ref-atesting-use)=
 `````{tab-set}